- Encourage joining in.

-- Join the Department of Health and Human Services Healthy Ageing Online to share ideas about healthy ageing.
+- Join the Department of Health and Human Services Healthy Ageing Online Network to share ideas about healthy ageing.

 - Build a shed in the facility’s outdoor area for people who want to potter about using tools, listen to the radio or rummage in drawers.